annaesvensson/yellow-publish/README.md

 ## How to improve an extension

 Improve your extension and [write an announcement](https://github.com/datenstrom/community/discussions/categories/write-an-announcement).
 You can also improve other extensions, [help us with open tasks](https://github.com/datenstrom/yellow/blob/main/TASKLIST.md) and [reported bugs](https://github.com/datenstrom/community/discussions/categories/report-a-bug).
 Review all extensions from the perspective of the user.
 Imagine what the user wants to do and what would make their life easier.
 Did you improve someone else's extension?
 The first option is to send a pull request to the developer, it may or may not be accepted.
 The second option is to discuss your changes with the Datenstrom community.
-The third option is to make a new extension with the modified source code.
+The third option is to make a new extension with the modified code.

 If you want to suggest new features/settings/files, discuss it with the Datenstrom community.